Bengal is seeing a Sushant Rajput-style moral panic over BJP leader’s arrest with cocaine

 Tuesday saw high drama in West Bengal as the state police searched for a Bharatiya Janata Party leader to arrest him in a drug case.

-Rakesh Singh’s name had been linked with the seizure of more than a 100 grams of cocaine allegedly from the car of Pamela Goswami – who is also a BJP leader.
+Rakesh Singh’s name had been linked with the seizure of 100 grams of cocaine allegedly from the car of Pamela Goswami – who is also a BJP leader.

 High drama